In the heart of Wales

 Day one: A star gazing event

-Afternoon tea or lunch is served at the the Penbont House, 4* B&B, nestled alongside the Pen Y Garreg Dam.
+Afternoon tea or lunch is served at the the Penbont House, a 4* Bed and Breakfast nestled alongside the Pen Y Garreg Dam.
 With outdoor and indoor seating in the conservatory overlooking the beautiful countryside, sample some locally sourced food here and make sure to leave room for the Bara Brith and Welshcakes, a beautiful welsh delicacy.

-After an afternoon of relaxation and free time, after dinner the evening will be spent with Dark Sky Wales Training Services.
+After an afternoon of relaxation, free time and dinner, the evening will be spent with Dark Sky Wales Training Services.
 Experience the night sky on an evening’s adventure in the Brecon Beacons Dark Sky Reserve.
 Using telescopes to explore the moon and planets in detail, whilst discovering constellations, planets and galaxies.

 Day two: All aboard the steam train